enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 ---------------
 Put inline Python script (default file name is ``inline.py``) and Enzo executable in the same folder and run Enzo.

-If you happen to have error messages related to MPI remote memory access operation, something look like:
+If we happen to have error messages related to MPI remote memory access operation, something look like:

 ::